binkley/kotlin-rover/README.md

 ### Problem problems

-I note that the problem as given is _underspecified_.
-I suspect this is
+I note that the problem as given is both _under-specified_ and _over-specified_.
+I suspect this is intentional: that the problem-givers are looking to see if problem-solvers notice, and if so, how they might address.
-intentional: that the problem-givers are looking to see if problem-solvers notice, and if so, how they might address.
 For example:

 - Why does the grid have a boundary limit?
 - The sample input does not approach the boundary